intershop/intershop-pwa/docs/concepts/state-management.md

 The action creator is a class with an optional payload member.
 Its PascalCase name should correspond to an action type.
-The name should not contain 'Action' as the action is always dispatched via the store and it is therefor implicitly correctly named.
+The name should not contain 'Action' as the action is always dispatched via the store and it is therefore implicitly correctly named.

 ```typescript
 export class LoadFoo implements Action {